angr/angr-doc/loading.md

 # this is the CLE Loader object
 print b.ld

-# this is a dict of the dependencies that the main binary depends on.
-It has
-# the form {path:load_addr}, e.g. {'/lib/x86_64-linux-gnu/libc.so.6':
-# 274898759680}.
-This gives the same results as running `ldd` on the binary (we
-# obtain it *dynamically* using the LD_AUDIT interface at runtime).

-print b.ld.dependencies

-# this is a list of the objects that are loaded as part of loading the binary (their types depend on the backend)
+# this is a dictionary of the objects that are loaded as part of loading the binary (their types depend on the backend)
 print b.ld.shared_objects

 # this is a dict of the memory space of the process after being loaded.
 It maps addresses to the byte at that address.